 - Technical writing tests

-On the brighter side, in 2023, the technology is readily available to support all the mentioned assessments, such as coding and communication skill assessments.
+On the brighter side, in 2024, the technology will be readily available to support all the mentioned assessments, such as coding and communication skill assessments.

 Further readings for Skill Assessments–

-5. The learners base is doubled up, and the approach of students and professionals will be focused on continuous and parallel learning in the year 2023
+5. Thlearnerrs base is doubled up, and the approach of students and professionals will be focused on continuous and parallel learning in the year 2024

 Students who are pursuing such courses would want exposure to the practical aspects of the course.
 They would focus more on acquiring skill-oriented knowledge which can make them employable.